prototux/PSA-RE/README.md

 ## What if i have a car using AEE2010?

-Some parts here seems valid for AEE2010, some aren't, not having a car using AEE2010 i don't know how much AEE2010 is similar to AEE2004
+Some parts here seems valid for AEE2010, some aren't, not having a car using AEE2010, i don't know how much AEE2010 is similar to AEE2004

 ## Howto use this repo

 General documentation is in [the wiki](https://git.prototux.net/reverse-engineering/psa/canbus/-/wikis/home)
 Informations about specific frames are [in issues](https://git.prototux.net/reverse-engineering/psa/canbus/-/issues)
 The discord where we talk about this is [here](https://discord.gg/uPykZ5W)
-The repo itself contains mostly PoC code
+The repo itself contains mostly documentation and some PoC code

 ## Ideas/Todo